 What County is Pelham, NY located in?

 Pelham, NY is in Westchester County.
+It is located in lower Westchester County.

 How Big is Pelham, NY?